pytorch/rfcs/RFC-0030-Consolidate-Elastic-and-TorchX.md

            in such a way that surviving hosts can wait-for a failed host to be replaced then admit the newly replace host into the worker group (provided by torchelastic).
 3. **Out-of-the-box support for job launchers in PyTorch**
+    1. Every PyTorch user eventually has to execute their PyTorch applications (which is not always trivial as running the main script)
-    1. Without additional installs, PyTorch users can run PyTorch scripts both locally and remotely onto widely used schedulers
+    2. For users: Without additional installs, PyTorch users can run PyTorch scripts both locally and remotely onto widely used schedulers
-       (Kubernetes, SLURM, CloudProvider-specific batch schedulers).
+       (Kubernetes, SLURM).
+    3. For torch: PyTorch can more explicitly define the infrastructure requirements and features necessary to run smoothly.
+       (e.g. PTD can ask for specific network topologies, device-mounts, scheduler retry policies)
-4. **Well-defined and self-service plugin-points to integrate PyTorch with the users' infrastructure.**
+4. **Well-defined and self-service plugin-points to integrate PyTorch with commonly used infrastructure (e.g. cloud-providers).**
     1. Examples include (but not limited to):
        1. Job/Experiment tracking (e.g. MLflow, Weights&Biases, FBLearner, etc)
        2. Registration of custom compute resource types to launch jobs onto (e.g. p4d.24xlarge [AWS], a2-megagpu-16g [GCP])